corda/corda-docs-portal/content/en/tools-corda5/contract-testing/examples.md

 ```

 {{< note >}}
-This is a basic example, for illustration purposes only and not production-ready code.
+This is a basic example, for illustration purposes only, and not production-ready code.
 The state and contract code is written in Kotlin.
 {{< /note >}}

 ### Happy Path Test

-The following happy path test defines a class-level mock of the `DigestService` so that the happy path test cases pass without having to pass in the mock service to the assert call all the time.
+The following happy path test defines a class-level mock of the `DigestService` so that the happy path test cases pass without having to pass in the mock service to the assert call each time.

 First, create two mocks, one valid and one invalid: